ningyu1991/ScalableGANFingerprints/README.md

 ## Datasets
 - We experiment on six datasets.
 Download and unzip images into a folder.
   - [CelebA aligned and cropped images](https://drive.google.com/file/d/0B7EVK8r0v71pZjFTYXZWM3FlRnM/view?usp=sharing).
-All images for fingerprint autoencoder training.
-150k/50k images for [ProGAN PyTorch](https://github.com/jeromerony/Progressive_Growing_of_GANs-PyTorch), [StyleGAN](https://github.com/NVlabs/stylegan), and [StylegGAN2](https://github.com/NVlabs/stylegan2) training/evaluation.
+We use the first 30k images at 128x128 for training.
   - [LSUN Bedroom](https://github.com/fyu/lsun).
-All images for fingerprint autoencoder training.
-50k/50k images for [ProGAN PyTorch](https://github.com/jeromerony/Progressive_Growing_of_GANs-PyTorch), [StyleGAN](https://github.com/NVlabs/stylegan), and [StylegGAN2](https://github.com/NVlabs/stylegan2) training/evaluation.
+We use the first 30k images at 128x128 for training..
   - [LSUN Cat](http://dl.yf.io/lsun/objects/).
-All images for fingerprint autoencoder training.
-50k/50k images for [ProGAN TensorFlow](https://github.com/tkarras/progressive_growing_of_gans), [StyleGAN](https://github.com/NVlabs/stylegan), and [StylegGAN2](https://github.com/NVlabs/stylegan2) training/evaluation.
+We use the first 50k images at 256x256 for training..